 It is a baby picture like no other: A maelstrom of gas and dust swirling around what is likely a newborn giant planet.
 This stunning portrait is a composite that could be the first direct evidence of the hellacious site of a planet’s birth, according to a study published on Wednesday in Astronomy & Astrophysics.

-AB Aurigae, a star located some 520 light years from Earth, has fascinated scientists for years because it is encircled by a thick disk of gas and dust, creating the perfect conditions for birthing new planets, like a cosmic placenta.
+Located some 520 light years from Earth, AB Aurigae has fascinated scientists for years because this large star is encircled by a thick disk of gas and dust, creating the perfect conditions for birthing new planets, like a cosmic placenta.
 Past observations even spotted spiral structures within the disk, close to the star, that hinted at the presence of a developing planet—an extremely rare sight to capture.

 A team led by Anthony Boccaletti, an astronomer at the Observatoire de Paris, PSL University, wanted to take a closer look at this nascent world, which has produced some of “the most spectacular spirals imaged so far,” according to the new study.